luksi1/luksi1.github.io/_posts/2020-03-29-infrastructure-as-code-design.markdown

 SOLID principles are the cornerstone of object-oriented programming and for good reason.
 These principles allow us to produce flexible, testable, and clearly defined digital nuggets that can continuously provide customer value throughout their lifetime.

+Why would this be interesting to Infrastructure as Code peeps?
+Software development, in my simple-minded view, has already gone through the shenanigans of shitty, untested, non-extensible code.
+The phone calls to developers at midnight are all but gone.
+But while these struggles and growing pains occurred in the world of devs, the ops folks were SSHing and RDPing away to install files and install packages, chatting away about filesystems, kernel parameters, and networking, while the server parks grew and digitalization journeys began to grow exponentially larger than the amount of technicians that could SSH in and turn those digitalization journeys into reality.
+Puppet, Chef, Saltstack, and Ansibile began to resolve a lot of the problem in ops by providing a toolset to attack their infrastructure as if it was code and thus begin the journey for many an Ops techy down the road of code development.
+Unfortunately, that journey is fraught with the same pitfalls of shitty, untested, non-extensible code.
+Did we really think we wouldn't have the same growing pains?

 In the following sections, I'll take a look at how to apply SOLID concepts to IaC, the natural evolution of an IaC monolith, the pitfalls of that evolution, and some ways to address those pitfalls.

 ## SOLID